Eric Chang (he/him)

-I'm a phd student in the ROAM Lab at Columbia (advised by Matei Ciocarlie), where I currently work on developing tactile sensors for dexterous manipulation.
-My work is supported by NASA's NSTGRO fellowship.
-Before Columbia, I majored in mechanical engineering and computer science at Duke.
+I'm a phd student in the ROAM Lab at Columbia, advised by Matei Ciocarlie, where I work on building tactile sensors for dexterous manipulation.
+I am also a NASA NSTGRO fellow, and I work with Trey Smith and Brian Coltin at NASA Ames.
+Before Columbia, I majored in mechanical engineering and computer science at Duke, where I worked in the Mitzi Research Group on the development of new, sustainable materials for thin-film photovoltaics.

 [6-2023] Presented a workshop paper at ICRA 2023 ViTac workshop!